nicolesylvester/CS386-Learn_Coding/Inception/inception.md

 - Learning multiple languages in parallel: Nice to have
 - Achievements and rewards systems: Don’t care
 - Community hub, or ranking system: Must have
-- Types of projects to work on, for example: game development, large data analysis, web development, app development, etc: Web and app development, nice to have
+- Types of projects to work on, for example: game development, large data analysis, web development, app development, etc: Web and app development: Nice to have

 ### Interview 4
 _Interviewer: Kelene\